AntigenPlus/ap-docs/troubleshooting.md

 4. Use the _Change Password_ button to assign that user a password.

-5. Save the changes in the _Change Pasword_ window, the _Account Settings_
+5. Save the changes in the _Change Password_ window, the _Account Settings_
    window, and the _Maintain Accounts_ window.

 6. Choose _Switch User..._ from the _User_ menu.